dabeaz/cluegen/README.md

 defined data classes.

-`cluegen` doesn't have many other bells and whistles--the entire implementation is under 100 lines of code.
-It's something that you can easily understand, modify, and play around with.
+`cluegen` doesn't have many other bells and whistles--the entire implementation is about 100 lines of code.
+It's something that you can understand, modify, and play around with.

 ## Questions and Answers